 Recycled water is not intended for drinking.
 All areas using this water must be clearly marked.
 A separate piping system utilizing purple pipe or purple markings is used to mark areas using recycled water.

-The Monterey Regional Water Pollution Control Agency (MRWPCA) operates a large treatment plant located in the County Enviromental Park north of Marina off Del Monte Avenue.
+Monterey One Water (M1W) operates a large treatment plant located in the County Enviromental Park north of Marina off Del Monte Avenue.
 This plant will produce 19,500 acre-feet a year of recycled water for irrigation in the Castroville area to fight sea water intrusion.
 The farmers in this area will be able to reduce pumping from the aquifer and thereby fight sea water intrusion.
 This plant will provide recycled water for Marina.

 The golf courses at Pebble Beach have been using recycled water for several years.
 A study completed by the Monterey Regional Water Pollution Control Agency and participated in by Marina Coast Water District has identified uses of recycled water in the urban areas of Marina, Fort Ord, Seaside, Del Rey Oaks, and to Monterey.